zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case ends.

 * 2b.
-The entries are already sorted by the date.
+The meetings are already sorted by the date.

     Use case ends.